drewlee/cookie_utility/README.md

 ###Retrieve Cookie Value

-mixed Cookie.get(str name)

-arguments:
+Arguments:
-  name - the name of the cookie to retrieve the value for, specified as a string
+* **name** - the name of the cookie to retrieve the value for, specified as a string

 if a cookie with the specified name cannot be found, boolean false is returned otherwise the value of the cookie is returned as a string